-A cochlear implant is a device that may restore some hearing for people with substantial sensorineural hearing loss.
-This is a type of hearing loss caused by problems in the inner ear.
-During surgery, the device is implanted or placed in the inner ear.
-Research indicates that cochlear implantation gives patients with severe to profound hearing loss access to sounds and speech (Firszt, et al., 2004; Geers, Nicholas, & Seedy, 2004).
-Also, the method has been found to improve quality of life.
-(Hawthorne et al., 2004).
+A cochlear implant is a device that may restore some hearing for people with substantial sensorineural hearing loss, a type caused by problems in the inner ear.
+During surgery, the device is implanted into the inner ear.
+Research indicates that cochlear implantation gives patients with severe to profound hearing loss access to sounds and speech and that it improves quality of life.

 A cochlear implant is made up of internal and external parts.
 The receiver/stimulator is implanted in the temporal bone behind the ear, and the electrode array is placed in the cochlea of the inner ear.
 The device also includes the speech/sound processor, which is worn behind the ear.
 The sound processor converts speech and sounds into electrical energy.
 The implant directly stimulates the hearing nerve.

-How can you find out if you or your child is a candidate for cochlear implants?
+How do I find out if I or my child is a candidate for cochlear implants?

 The process calls for many appointments and thorough testing by different types of specialists.
 You may be required to take any or all of the following steps:

-- Medical and surgical consultations: The surgeon will meet with you before surgery to discuss instruction, the procedure, and what to expect after surgery in terms of healing and possible hearing outcomes.
+- Medical and surgical consultations: The surgeon will meet with you before surgery to discuss instructions, the procedure, and what to expect after surgery in terms of healing and possible hearing outcomes.

 - Communication evaluation: Auditory, speech, and language skills and are evaluated.

 - Balance assessment: Testing is done to evaluate the vestibular (balance) system.
 The system is closely linked to the structures involved in hearing.

 - Psychology consultation: Goals, motivation, and family support are evaluated.
 Outcomes are discussed

 - Insurance consultation: Individual coverage is considered.
 The financial impact of the procedure and device is discussed.